 Here, we provide you with a full rundown of all the elements that go into BitMEX trading fees.
 This guide will cover everything from BitMEX fee schedule and BitMEX funding fees to BitMEX leverage fees and BitMEX futures fees.

-If you’re still new to this, we advise you to skim through our comprehensive overview of the BitMEX platform first and then come back to this specific article.
+If you’re still new to this, we advise you to skim through our comprehensive review of the BitMEX platform first and then come back to this specific article.
 However, if you’re already familiar with crypto trading fees and systems, read on!

 Does BitMEX have fees?